When Your Business Needs Deep Understanding of Human Factors, Turn to the Robots

 What is sentiment analysis & how does it relate to artificial intelligence (AI)?

 Mention artificial intelligence (AI) in a business setting and you’re likely to send your staff into a panic fostered by decades of speculation about robots making human labour obsolete.
 To be sure, the potential range of applications is enormous and indeed, some eagle-eyed folks may have already noticed AI and robots showing up in some industries to handle menial, repetitive, or promotional tasks.
 A new trend in human resources (HR), however, may have identified the best use yet for AI—sentiment analysis.
-Here’s why in this case, the robots may well be the best people for the job.
+Here’s why, in this case, the robots may well be the best people for the job.

 Sentiment analysis is a jargony term that refers to a type of contextual data mining intended to get at subjective thoughts or feelings.
 By measuring positive and negative language in a survey, from call centre agents, on social media, or from any other source, sentiment analysis can provide deep insight into how your audience truly perceives your business or product.

-The collection, measurement, and analysis of enormous amounts of data is always more efficiently handled computationally rather than by hand, but resource allocation is not the most compelling reason to bring in the AI.
+The collection, measurement, and analysis of enormous amounts of data are always more efficiently handled computationally rather than by hand, but resource allocation is not the most compelling reason to bring in the AI.
 Indeed, it is the very fact that the intelligence is artificial that fosters an environment of anonymity and veracity.

 B2B use of sentiment analysis and AI